MicrosoftDocs/dynamics365smb-docs/business-central/ui-find-entries.md

 ---
 # Finding Related Entries for Posted Documents

-In this article, you learn how to find documents and entries that are related to each other based on a common information like:
+In this article, you learn how to find documents and entries that are related to each other based on a common information, like:

 - document number or posting date
 - item serial number or lot number